 Maddie Landry earned her Bachelors of Science in Communicative Disorders from Nicholls State University and her Masters of Science in Speech-Language Pathology from the University of Louisiana at Lafayette.

 She began working as a speech-language pathologist at The Center for Pediatric Therapy in July 2019.
-Maddie holds a Provisional License with the Louisiana Board of Examiners for Speech-Language Pathology (LBESPA) and is currently in her Clinical Fellowship to ultimately earn her Certificate of Clinical Competence through the American Speech-Language and Hearing Association (ASHA).
+Maddie holds a License with the Louisiana Board of Examiners for Speech-Language Pathology (LBESPA) and has her Certificate of Clinical Competence through the American Speech-Language and Hearing Association (ASHA).